shunkakinoki/swr-firestore/README.md

 ## `add(path, data)`:

-Extends the Firestore document [`add` function](https://firebase.google.com/docs/firestore/manage-data/add-data).
+Extends the Firestore collection [`add` function](https://firebase.google.com/docs/firestore/manage-data/add-data).

 - It also updates the local cache using SWR's `mutate`.
 This will prove highly convenient over the regular `add` function.
 - Use this **instead** of `firebase.firestore().collection('users').add(data)`